hawkab/hawkab/README.md

 - A broad perspective on problem-solving: I understand that quality code is important, but so is effective project and team management.

 🚀 **What I’m currently working on:**
-- Improving my skills in integration and business process management using Redmine and other tools.
+- Improving my skills in integration and business process management using DSL, Camunda and other tools.
 - Enhancing my expertise in microservices and their interaction with monoliths.

 I’m always open to new contacts, collaborations, or just interesting technical discussions!